mgraterol/deal-engine-api/README.md

 - Install dependencies for project
 `asdf install`

-- Edit your Postres credentials if you dont know your password `ALTER USER your_user_name WITH PASSWORD 'new_password';`
+- Edit your Postgres credentials if you dont know your password `ALTER USER your_user_name WITH PASSWORD 'new_password';`

-- Install bundler 2.5.5
+- Install Redis on your local Machine
-`gem install bundler -v 2.5.5`

-- Install libpq-dev for PG Gem
+- Install libpq-dev for PG Gem on Ubuntu
 `sudo apt install libpq-dev`

 - Install Gems